 The Cortado is also the perfect accessory for a low-fi geek or a field recording enthusiast.
-Let your imagination run wild… discover the sounds inside the pipes in your apartment building, or in bridge suspension cables, even in melting ice.
+Discover the sounds inside the pipes in your apartment building, or in bridge suspension cables, even in melting ice.
 Anything that vibrates or resonates with an audible frequency can be captured by this contact mic.
 Several field recording enthusiasts around the web use this circuit to record some pretty cool stuff; check out these links:

 The Cortado kit includes everything you need to build the circuit, complete with a male XLR output, mounting hardware, and several shielding options.
-Also available assembled and ready to use.
-Requires phantom power, such as from the Espresso by ZDL.
+Requires phantom power.

 The Cortado MkII is under the Creative Commons Share-Alike license, which means you are free to add or build upon this circuit idea in any way your creativity allows, but any derivatives must be shared using the same license.